VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 {{< /details >}}

-The most famous two are [regex (Wikipedia)](https://en.wikipedia.org/wiki/Regular_expression) for processing text and [SQL (Wikipedia)](https://en.wikipedia.org/wiki/SQL) for working with databases.
+The most famous two are [regex](https://en.wikipedia.org/wiki/Regular_expression) for processing text and [SQL](https://en.wikipedia.org/wiki/SQL) for working with databases.
 I think you can apply that idea can apply in other niches too.
 If you think about *speech* vs *writing* vs *signing* vs *braille* and how each can have multiple co-existing (or competing) standards / systems, it's really not a stretch of the imagination.

 My friend jan Usawi recently made a fantastic language called {{< button relref="Other/conlangs/rhapsodaic" color="other" >}} Rhapsodaic {{< /button >}} which is detailed on this website, but as a TL;DR: Rhapsodaic, as a core design philosophy, values preserving emotional meaning over all else... and I mean all.
 It means the actual meaning <s>might</s> will be ambiguous, but you'll definitely know how the speaker is feeling and it can be said more accurately than in most any other language.
 It's also very pretty as a script.